andreipoe/internet-uptime-dashboard/README.md

 ## Configuration

 The server's settings can be tweaked in the `const` block of `main.go`.
 The web dashboard settings are the top of the `dashboard.js` file.
-The only required configuration is setting the URL of the API in `dashboard.js`.

 ## Running instructions